Geneviève Darrieussecq: Career in national politics

 In 2010, François Bayrou included Darrieussecq in his shadow cabinet; in this capacity, Darrieussecq served as opposition counterpart to Minister of Health Roselyne Bachelot ahead of the 2012 French presidential election.

 In the Republicans' 2016 presidential primary, Darrieussecq endorsed Alain Juppé as the party's candidate for the 2017 French presidential election.

 In 2017 Darrieussecq was elected to the National Assembly from Landes's 1st constituency.

 On 21 June 2017 Darrieussecq was appointed Secretary of State to the Minister of the Armed Forces Florence Parly in the Second Philippe government.
 Fabien Lainé succeeded her in the National Assembly and Charles Dayot succeeded her as mayor of Mont-de-Marsan (on 7 July 2017).
 Contexte's newspaper notes that "Geneviève Darrieussecq is discreet with Florence Parly at the Ministry of the Armed Forces.
 She had a specific mission letter: to her "the human", when the minister takes care of the material.
 The memory, the youth, the training, the service of health of the armies, the durable development in the armies, the family plan are her first subjects of concern.
-But she must keep abreast of the rest, to be able to answer in case of Florence Parly's absence.
+But she must keep abreast of the rest, to be able to answer in case of Parly's absence.

+Since 2023, Darrieussecq has been part of the French delegation to the NATO Parliamentary Assembly, where she serves on the Science and Technology Committee and the Mediterranean and Middle East Special Group.